-There's only one engine for the Golf SportWagen, but it's a good one: a 170-horsepower, turbocharged 1.8-liter four-cylinder that makes 184 pounds-feet of torque when tied to a manual transmission and 199 pounds-feet with the automatic.
+There’s only one engine for the Golf SportWagen, but it’s a good one: a 170-horsepower, turbocharged 1.8-liter four-cylinder TSI that makes 184 lb-ft of torque when tied to a manual transmission and 199 pounds-feet with the automatic.
 Transmission choices include a five-speed manual (S only) or a six-speed automatic in front-wheel-drive models.
 An all-wheel-drive version of the Golf SportWagen is offered as well, but only in the S trim level (called the S 4Motion) for an extra $2,250.
 The S 4Motion shares its AWD system and distinct transmission choices — a six-speed manual or a six-speed dual-clutch automatic — with the Golf Alltrack.

-The driving experience is generally not a strength for vehicles in this class and price range, but I'm happy to report that the Golf SportWagen is a true member of the Golf family, and its dynamics and powertrain are both very much up to par.
-The automatic model benefits greatly from all the torque it has on tap: The engine is very responsive, with sharp acceleration when called upon and smooth power delivery in mid-throttle conditions.
+The driving experience is generally not a strength for vehicles in this class and price range, but I’m happy to report that the Golf SportWagen is a true member of the Volkswagen Golf family, and its dynamics and powertrain are both very much up to par.
+The automatic model benefits greatly from all the lb-ft of torque it has on tap: The engine is very responsive, with sharp acceleration when called upon and smooth power delivery in mid-throttle conditions.
 Handling is also a plus, though the wheel trends toward the lighter side of steering weight.
-That would be more of a concern if the suspension and chassis weren't as dialed in, but Volkswagen nailed that.
+That would be more of a concern if the suspension and chassis weren’t as dialed in, but Volkswagen nailed that.

 If the powertrain has one shortcoming, it’s fuel economy.
 It doesn’t match up with less thirsty competitors like the Honda Civic hatchback, which offers up to 34 mpg combined.
 The Golf SportWagen returns an EPA-estimated 25/34/29 mpg city/highway/combined with manual FWD models and 24/33/28 mpg with the FWD automatic.
 AWD models with the automatic transmission are rated 22/29/24 mpg; the 2018 manual with AWD wasn’t rated as of publication.
 The 2017 SportWagen with a manual transmission and AWD was rated 26 mpg combined, but we can’t assume that will repeat in 2018 given the other ratings have changed.
 Of the EPA-rated 2018 SportWagens, the automatic versions are down 1 mpg combined versus 2017 and the manual is up 1 mpg combined.